 In an effort to encourage graduate students to think broadly and across disciplines, The Graduate School will consider requests for funding (up to $2000) to support symposia/conferences/meetings that are organized and hosted by FSU graduate students.
 The funds can be used to defray travel expenses of a keynote speaker, food, printing etc., but must be used in accordance with State of Florida and FSU guidelines.

 Each proposal will be evaluated on its merits, but priority will be given to proposals whose organizing group includes participants (graduate students, postdocs) from more than one academic unit.
 The greater the diversity of disciplines the better, as the goal is to promote interdisciplinary dialogue and appreciation for a wide array of perspectives.

-This document shows the proposal format, requirements, and deadlines.
+This document shows the proposal format, requirements, etc.

 Please contact Brian Barton with any questions.

 Spring 2018 Dissertation Research Grant

 The Dissertation Research Grant is an award paid by The Graduate School to assist doctoral students with expenses associated with research necessary to prepare dissertations.Awards will be $1,000 for top tier awardees and up to $750 for second tier awardees.
 The tiers will be determined by the rankings of the review committee.
 The applicant must complete the online application and submit their CV as well as the major professor's statement form to The Graduate School prior to the deadline.

 Fellows Society Dissertation Fellowship